hutm/test-dynamo3/examples/llm/benchmarks/README.md

 ```
 Notes:
 * Check the `vllm_0.log` and `vllm_1.log` to make sure the service is fully started before collecting performance numbers.
-* The `vllm serve` configuration should closely match the corresponding disaggregated benchmarking configuration.
+* If benchmarking over 2 nodes, `--tensor-parallel-size 8` should be used and only run one `vllm serve` instance per node.

 3\.
 Use NGINX as load balancer
 ```bash